TemryL/CR-SQuAD/README.md

 </pre>

 ## Instructions to run
 First make sure to have all the requirements.
+To start retrieving without training and initializing the retrievers, please download the `retrievers` folder [here]() and place it in the root of the repository (see repo architecture).

 The following commands give more details about the positional arguments and a description of the process done while running: